NobleWolf42/CSC108-Tutor/README.md

 #### Back-End
 1. [ZyBooks - CSC 108: Computer Science I](https://learn.zybooks.com/zybook/QCCCSC108LoiSpring2025) for the RAG infromation
 2. [Arun Patidar's Guide](https://medium.com/@arunpatidar26/rag-chromadb-ollama-python-guide-for-beginners-30857499d0a0) for the starting point of [rag.py](https://github.com/NobleWolf42/CSC108-Tutor/blob/main/python-backend/rag.py)

+## 🤝 Collaborators

+#### Front-End
+The front-end was mostly developed by me, but the data scheme for storing the message history was developed by [James Stevens](https://github.com/ouzo26).

+#### Back-End
+Originally the C++ version was a joint effort, with [James Stevens](https://github.com/ouzo26) developing the connection to the LLM (RAG), and me developing the api connection.
+Later when we switched to python we mostly reversed the roles, copying the structure from the C++, with [James Stevens](https://github.com/ouzo26) developing the API endpoint framework, and myself developing the LLM connection (RAG).